khoj-ai/khoj/documentation/docs/clients/whatsapp.md

 ## Source Code

-You can find all of the code for the WhatsApp bot in the the [flint repository](https://github.com/khoj-ai/flint).
+You can find all of the code for the WhatsApp bot in the [flint repository](https://github.com/khoj-ai/flint).
 As all of our code, it is open source and you can contribute to it.